 Services are provided by a Physician Assistant and/or staff nurses.
 Services available include: diagnosis and treatment of acute medical problems; first aid for medical emergencies; education and treatment related to human sexuality, including annual women's health exams, pregnancy testing, contraception, and testing and treatment for sexually transmitted infections; laboratory tests; medical referrals as needed; and immunizations.
-There are charges for office visits, labs, procedures, medications, and physicals.
+There are charges for office visits (usually \$10), labs, procedures, medications, and physicals.
 Some over-the-counter and prescription medications are available at Health Services or a prescription can be written for the student to bring to a local pharmacy.
+We take cash, checks, and most credit and debit cards.
+Please call (805) 493-3225 for an appointment.

-More information can be viewed at www.callutheran.edu/health
+For more information and current hours please visit our website at www.callutheran.edu/health_services